bonfire-engine/bonfire-engine.github.io/lighting.md

               color: Colors.transparent,
               // blurBorder: 20, // this is a default value
               // type: LightingType.circle, // this is a default value
               // useComponentAngle: false, // this is a default value.
-When true light rotate together component ),
+When true light rotate together component when change `angle` param.
+            ),
           );
         }